MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 ## Manage facilities

 Facilities are an important part of the Return to the Workplace solution.
-By default, the solution includes two facility types&mdash;buildings and conference centers&mdash.
+By default, the solution includes two facility types&mdash;buildings and conference centers.
 The IT administrator is responsible for creating, updating the existing facility types, and importing records.

 **To manage facilities**